 Configure object metadata

-When using simple upload, you can configure object metadata to describe an object.
+When you use simple upload, you can configure object metadata to describe an object.
 For example, you can set standard HTTP headers such as Content-Type.
 You can also set user-defined metadata.
 For more information, see Manage object metadata.

 Security and authorization